cihankatar/Att-Next-Topo/README.md

 - GPU/torch issues: install `torch` according to your CUDA version from pytorch.org; otherwise run on CPU.
 - If topological loss imports fail: ensure `gudhi` and `torch_topological` are installed; these can be tricky to install on some platforms — consider disabling topological loss (set `addtopoloss=False` in `train.py`) while debugging.

-## Suggested next steps / improvements
-- Add a small dataset example (few images) under a `data/sample/` folder and a quick-start script to train for 1 epoch for CI/local tests.
-- Add `pytest` unit tests for dataset loader and metric functions.